Find insulation contractors in Florida (2026)

 What R-value do I need in Florida?

-Most of Florida falls in Climate Zones 1 and 2.
-Recommended attic insulation is R-30 to R-49.
-Walls should have R-13 to R-15.
+Most of Florida falls in Climate Zones 1 and 2 (Tampa is Zone 2A, Hot, Humid).
+The DOE recommends R-38 to R-60 for attics and R-13 for wall cavities.
+Continuous wall insulation is not required in Zone 2.
 Radiant barriers in the attic are highly recommended to reflect heat before it reaches the insulation layer.

 Are there insulation rebates in Florida?